 - How is your Snippet/Schema markup?

-A 1-second delay in site speed can result in a 7% decrease in conversions.
-This may not seem like a lot, but time is, in fact, money.
-If your site takes forever to load, people will immediately leave and go to the next best site on the SERP.
+With each additional second of load time, your website conversion rate drops by 4.42%.
+This may not seem like a lot, but if your site takes forever to load, people will immediately leave and go to the next best site on the SERP.
 Every visitor is a potential customer, and when you lose them from your site, you lose them as a customer.
 Your site should be regularly maintained to keep it up to speed, without glitches or delays in navigating the site.

 Tools to Grade Your Website

 Below are some online tools to grade your website.
-Using these can be beneficial to the performance of your website, and your company as a whole.
+Using these can be beneficial to the performance of your website and your company as a whole.
 It is the fastest way to determine why your website isn’t ranking as it should be.
-They can provide you with information on accessibility, SEO, title tag and meta tag usage, and more.
+These tools provide information on accessibility, SEO, title tag and meta tag usage, and more.

-- Offers recommendations to improve duplicate content, broken links, dangling links, similar title tags, duplicate meta descriptions, web copy editing, HTML validation, browser and resolution compatibility, page loading times, search engine rankings, site statistics, error pages, and more.
+- Moz offers recommendations to improve duplicate content, broken links, dangling links, similar title tags, duplicate meta descriptions, web copy editing, HTML validation, browser and resolution compatibility, page loading times, search engine rankings, site statistics, error pages, and more.

-- GTMetrix analyzes your site’s speed and makes it faster.
-Key features include page speed, page load details, different analysis options, and a report history.
+- GTMetrix analyzes your site’s speed and pinpoints what may be slowing you down.
+Key features include page speed, page load details, different analysis options, and report history.
 You can also set up monitored alerts and analyze through a mobile device.